Tick & Flea Treatment

 Ticks and Fleas Carry Disease

-Fleas and ticks themselves are not the only problem.
+If we find fleas or ticks on your pet, we’ll usually recommend treating/testing for diseases that are spread by these parasites.
 Fleas, for instance, carry other parasites and diseases, such as tapeworms.
 This is so common that we often recommend treating tapeworms at the same time as flea infestation treatment.
 Fleas can also carry murine typhus, cat scratch fever (yes, this is a real disease!), Mycoplasma haemofelis (a parasite that attacks red blood cells), and even the plague.

 Many people are aware of the diseases ticks can carry, including Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, and Anaplasmosis.
-Another important note is that these diseases and parasites can also affect people!
-Preventing infestation makes our pets happier and keeps everyone in the house healthier.
+Many of these parasites and diseases can infect humans as well as the other pets in the home.

 There are lots of medications available to help prevent and effectively treat a variety of flea and tick problems.
 Typically prevention is the easiest and cheapest way to deal with the issue.